MetaTrader 4 vs MetaTrader 5

 For a new trader starting with forex only, MT4 is a reasonable starting point.
 For anyone planning to expand beyond forex, building automated strategies, or starting fresh without existing MT4 tools to preserve, MT5 is the better long-term choice.

-FXRecap’s education library covers the related skills in depth: forex trading strategies for building approaches that work on either platform, forex indicators for the technical tools available on both, and start trading forex as a beginner for the full practical roadmap from platform selection through to live trading.
+FXRecap’s education library covers the related skills in depth: forex trading strategies for building approaches that work on either MetaTrader, forex indicators for the technical tools available on both, and start trading forex as a beginner for the full practical roadmap from platform selection through to live trading.